sdgdsffdsfff/lua-waf/README.md

 1. When building with VC++ or the Windows SDK, waf will select the build environment based upon it's `--msvc_version` and `--msvc_targets` command line options.
-When building with a MinGW toolchain, ensure it's on your `PATH` and use waf's `--check-cxx-compiler` command line option.
+When building with a MinGW toolchain, ensure it's on your `PATH` and use waf's `--check-c-compiler` command line option.
 If you choose to build with MinGW, I encourage you to use the [DevKit](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit).
    While my instructions and install script at that link are specific to Ruby, you can simply run the `devkitvars.bat` or `devkitvars.ps1` scripts to bring the